Rory Burns

 Rory Joseph Burns (born 26 August 1990) is an English cricketer who has played internationally for the England Test cricket team.
 In domestic cricket, he captains Surrey in first-class and List A cricket.

 Burns made his Test debut in 2018.
 He led Surrey to the 2018, 2022, 2023 and 2024 County Championship titles.
-He plays as a left-handed opening batsman.
+He plays as a left-handed opening batsman and an occasional wicket-keeper.

 Early life

 Burns was born in Epsom, Surrey, and educated at City of London Freemen's School in Ashtead, Surrey, Whitgift School and Cardiff Metropolitan University (UWIC).
 Whilst at Whitgift school, Rory Burns played with fellow England international Jason Roy, who is the same age.